Royal College of Radiologists

 The Royal College of Radiologists (RCR) is the professional body responsible for the specialties of clinical oncology and clinical radiology throughout the United Kingdom.
-Its role is to advance the science and practice of radiology and oncology, further public education and set appropriate professional standards of practice.
-The College sets and monitors the educational curriculum for those training to enter the profession, and administers the Fellowship of the Royal College of Radiologists exams.
+Its role is to advance the science and practice of radiology and oncology, further public education, and set appropriate professional standards of practice.
+The college sets and monitors the educational curriculum for those training to enter the profession and administers the Fellowship of the Royal College of Radiologists exams.
 It is a registered charity in the United Kingdom (no. 211540).

 The RCR has 2 faculties, representing Clinical Oncology and Clinical Radiology.
 It publishes two academic journals, Clinical Oncology and Clinical Radiology.

 The RCR has been based at 63 Lincoln's Inn Fields in London since July 2013.

 History

 A series of bodies has represented practitioners of radiological medicine in the UK, starting in 1897 with the foundation of the Roentgen Society (named for the physicist Wilhelm Conrad Röntgen).
 Subsequently, the British Association of Radiologists was founded in 1934.
-In 1935 The Society of Radiotherapists of Great Britain and Ireland was set up for doctors specialising in the treatment of cancers using X-rays and radium.
+In 1935, The Society of Radiotherapists of Great Britain and Ireland was set up for doctors specializing in the treatment of cancers using X-rays and radium.
 The latter two bodies amalgamated in 1939 to form the Faculty of Radiologists, which was granted a Royal Charter in 1953.
-In 1975 a Supplemental Charter was granted, and the Faculty became the Royal College of Radiologists.
+In 1975, a Supplemental Charter was granted, and the faculty became the Royal College of Radiologists.

-In 1950 the first issue of the Clinical Radiology Journal was published by the Faculty of Radiologists.
+In 1950, the first issue of the Clinical Radiology Journal was published by the Faculty of Radiologists.
 The first issue of Clinical Oncology was published in September 1989.

-In May 2021, the RCR launched the first national radiotherapy consent forms to help standardise and strengthen the informed consent process for adult cancer patients undergoing radiotherapy.
-Standardised consent forms with tailored information regarding radiotherapy for different tumour sites were released, and digital versions developed in collaboration with digital consent company Concentric Health.
+In May 2021, the RCR launched the first national radiotherapy consent forms to help standardize and strengthen the informed consent process for adult cancer patients undergoing radiotherapy.
+Standardized consent forms with tailored information regarding radiotherapy for different tumor sites were released, and digital versions developed in collaboration with digital consent company Concentric Health.
 Welsh language versions of the consent forms were published in June 2022.

 Fellowship of Royal College of Radiologist Examinations

 Candidates are examined against the Specialty Training Curriculum for Clinical Radiology.
 The specialty trainees are expected to complete their First FRCR examination before progressing to ST2.
-During their ST3 training year they are expected to pass the Final FRCR Part A examination, and must complete this before progressing to ST4.
+During their ST3 training year they are expected to pass the Final FRCR Part A examination and must complete this before progressing to ST4.
 During ST4, trainees are expected to pass the Final FRCR Part B examination.